 With Americans now consuming over 85 percent of calories as animal products and processed foods we could expect this tragic epidemic to continue.
 The only way to stop this worldwide trend toward dietary suicide is the type of broad public educational effort that has been organized against smoking.
-Obesity is responsible for more chronic disease than smoking ; we must collectively we all must fight against the proliferation and consumption of junk food, fast food, processed foods and commercial and processed meats, which are at the root of the obesity epidemic.
+Obesity is responsible for more chronic disease than smoking ; we all must fight against the proliferation and consumption of junk food, fast food, processed foods and commercial and processed meats, which are at the root of the obesity epidemic.

 1. U.S. Centers for Disease Control and Prevention: Diabetes Data & Trends.
 2008; Available from: http://www.cdc.gov/diabetes/statistics/prev/national/figpersons.htm.